-Theft of IP will continue to be a major threat to the pharmaceutical industry.
+Theft of IP will continue to be a major threat for the medical device industry.
 Vectra arms security teams with an automated solution that works in real time to rapidly detect known and unknown cyber attacks across the constantly evolving threat landscape.